-At TEG, fashion designers can receive expert sourcing assistance to find the fabrics they are looking for and manage the treatment of them.
+At TEG, fashion designers can receive expert sourcing assistance to find the fabrics they are looking for and manage their treatment.
 We specialize in providing high-quality creative services for fabric and trim sourcing that you won’t find elsewhere.
 Our top-of-the-line sourcing managers skillfully guide you through sampling fabric swatches, negotiating minimums and prices, tracking orders, and more.

 Whether you’re an emerging or established designer, we’ve helped over 2,000 designers during the last 15+ years.
 We’d love to help you bring your vision to life, too!